zhehangd/qjulia2/README.md

 * `-o <file>, --output_file <n>`

-  Specifies the output file name, which should end with ".png".
+  Specifies the output file name, which should end with ".png" or ".tif".
   By default "output.png".

 For example, after you build the project under `<project_dir>/build`, you can do